oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 content-length: 51
 strict-transport-security: max-age=15724800; includeSubDomains

-{"name":"My Shop","alive":true,"frozen":false}
+{"name":"My Shop","alive":true,"version":"0.0.1"}
 ```
-(assuming your storefront-config.yamp file says the storename is My Shop this is what you should get back, if you changed it it will be slightly different)
+(assuming your storefront-config.yamp file says the storename is My Shop this is what you should get back, if you changed the config file it should reflect your changes)

-We've mounted the sf-config-map (which contains the contents of storefront-config.yaml file) onto /conf1.
+We've mounted the sf-config-map (which contains the contents of storefront-config.yaml file) onto /conf.
 Let's use a command to connect to the running pod (remember your storefront pod will have a different id so use kubectl get pods to retrieve that) and see how it looks in there, then exit the connection

 - Execute these commands :
   -  `kubectl exec -it storefront-588b4d69db-w244b -- /bin/bash`